vznh/vznh/README.md

 # 👋
 I'm a recent graduate from UC Santa Cruz with a primary in both Computer Science and Applied Math.
-Ex-Apple, Ex-[founder](https://tokn.so), Ex-[startup](https://www.crunchbase.com/organization/etalyc).
+I contribute to open-source whenever I can.

 - 🔨 I work with `.ts`, `.tsx`, and `.py` right now.